awsdocs/amazon-sqs-developer-guide/doc_source/sqs-temporary-queues.md

 Any API action taken on a queue marks it as non\-idle, including a `ReceiveMessage` action that returns no messages\.

 The background thread uses the `ListQueues` and `ListTags` API actions to check all queues with the configured prefix, deleting any queues that haven't been tagged for at least five minutes\.
 In this way, if one client doesn't shut down cleanly, the other active clients clean up after it\.
 In order to reduce the duplication of work, all clients with the same prefix communicate through an shared, internal work queue named after the prefix\.

-If you use the `AmazonSQSTemporaryQueuesClient` class directly, you can configure the `IdleQueueRetentionPeriodSeconds` queue attribute to customize how long the queue can be idle before Amazon SQS deletes it\.
-Both host queues and virtual queues support this attribute\.